remix-run/remix/docs/tutorials/blog.md

 ## Progressive Enhancement

 For some real fun, [disable JavaScript][disable-java-script] in your dev tools and try it out.
 Because Remix is built on the fundamentals of HTTP and HTML, this whole thing works without JavaScript in the browser 🤯 But that's not the point.
 What's cool about it is that this means our UI is resilient to network issues.
-But we really _like_ having JavaScript in the browser and there are a lot of cool things we can do when we've got it, so make sure to re-enable JavaScript before continuing, because we're going to need it to _progressively enhance_ the user experience next.
+But we really _like_ having JavaScript in the browser and there are a lot of cool things we can do when we've got it, so make sure to re-enable JavaScript before continuing, because we're going to need it to _progressively enhance_ the user experience remix.

 Let's slow this down and add some "pending UI" to our form.